-Running since October 2016 Grammy nominee Josh Groban stars in an inspired and critically acclaimed musical adaptation of Leo Tolstoy's "War and Peace."
+Running since October 2016 A romantic lover's triangle set against the backdrop of 19th century Russia is the story of this inspired and critically acclaimed musical adaptation of Leo Tolstoy's "War and Peace."

 From the producers: Natasha is young, Anatole is hot, and Andrey isn't here… but what about Pierre?
 Natasha is a beautiful ingenue visiting Moscow while she waits for her beloved fiancee Andrey to return from the war.
 In a moment of indiscretion, she is seduced by the dashing (but already married) Anatole and her position in society is ruined.
 Her only hope lies with Pierre, the lonely outsider whose love and compassion for Natasha may be the key to her redemption...and to the renewal of his own soul.